Hirugami is a first-generation transnational Mexican Japanese immigrant, formerly undocumented.

 - Necropolitics in Mexican aesthetics.

-- The market value of Latinx aesthetics and contemporary art business.
+- Latinx contemporary aesthetics market value and business.

-- Transcendental policies for Latinx artists in the art world.
+- Transcendental policies for Latinx artists in the art business.

 - Aztlán: A Journal of Chicano Studies – Vol.45 No.1 Spring 2020